When young the forest was his habitat and then later in life he began transforming it into an art environment.

 Currently (2011) some twenty-five decorated items still are extant.
 These are cared for by a friend of Pierre Rapeau (according to the weblog Bonheur de lire).
 The internet hasn't information about the situation in later years.

 Yannick Rolandeau and Pierre Rapeau

 * Yannick Rolandeau wrote kind of an In Memoriam for Pierre Rapeau, explaining in this text what kind of documentary he had wanted to shoot about life and works of the artist.
-This text, published on Rolandeau's website, has been translated into english and republished in my collection OEE texts.
+This text, published on Rolandeau's website (not available anymore), has been translated into english and republished in my collection OEE texts.

 * More pictures on Michel Gombart's website and on the website Oui....mais......

 Exposition in 2008

-Although Pierre Rapeau did not make his creations for a human public, articles about his work have been published and in september 2008 an exposition was held in his honour (la Baudrigie, 23800 Saint Jory de Chalais, Dordogne France).
+Although Pierre Rapeau did not make his creations for a human public, articles about his work have been published and in september 2008 an exposition was held in his honour (la Beaudrigie, 23800 Saint Jory de Chalais, Dordogne France).

 le Bois aux Créatures